Tysons, Virginia: Economy

-The CDP includes a technology industry base and network infrastructure.
+Tysons includes a technology industry base and network infrastructure.
 In 2007, roughly 1,200 technology companies operated in Tysons.
 31.6% of the jobs in the Tysons submarket and 20.2% of the companies in the submarket were in the technology sector.

 With 115,000 office and retail workers, Tysons is the nation's 12th-largest employment center.
 As of 2012, 75.6% of the population over age 16 was in the labor force.
 0.6% was in the armed forces, and 75.0% was in the civilian labor force with 70.4% employed and 4.5% unemployed.
 The occupational composition of the employed civilian labor force was: 66.4% in management, business, science, and arts; 20.3% in sales and office occupations; 10.5% in service occupations; 2.1% in natural resources, construction, and maintenance; 0.7% in production, transportation, and material moving.
 The three industries employing the largest percentages of the working civilian labor force were professional, scientific, and management, and administrative and waste management services (28.8%); educational services, health care, and social assistance (13.3%); and public administration (12.8%).

 The cost of living in Tysons is very high; compared to a U.S. average of 100, the cost of living index for the community is 140.4.
-As of 2012, the median home value in the community was $464,000, the median selected monthly owner cost was $2,649 for housing units with a mortgage and $906 for those without, and the median gross rent was $1,734.
+As of 2022, the median home value in the community was $620,800, the median selected monthly owner cost was $3,118 for housing units with a mortgage and $1,297 for those without, and the median gross rent was $2,426.